Cook the pasta according to the package directions.

 Reduce the heat to low and pour in the marinara sauce, red pepper flakes and 1/2 cup water.
-Stir until the onions and garlic are mixed in, then add the chicken back into the skillet.
-Add the parsley and stir to combine, then allow it to simmer, stirring occasionally, for 7 to 8 minutes.
+Stir until the onions and garlic are mixed in, then add the chicken back to the skillet.
+Add the parsley and stir to combine.
+Bring to a simmer and cook, stirring occasionally, for 7 to 8 minutes.

 The mozzarella should be very soft, but should still be in visible chunks rather than distributed throughout the sauce.
 It's better for the chunks to be on the firm side than the falling-apart side!
 You can always heat it a little more to get the cheese to the consistency you want.